 On the other hand, most bifacial panel manufacturers include their own clamps to mount their products, so the installation becomes pretty much straightforward.

-As frameless solar panel models are concerned, the clamps often come with rubber guards that protect the glass.
+When you purchase frameless bifacial solar panels, the clamps often come with rubber guards that protect the glass.

-When installing this type of panel, installers must take care not to over tighten the bolts and damage the glass.
+When setting up this type of panel, installers must take care not to overtighten the bolts and damage the glass.

 Finally, you need to know that the supporting structure can affect the performance of your bifacial panels.